Shop by Room ➜ Bedroom ➜ Comforters and Duvet Inserts

 Magic Linen

 Magic Linen offers a lightweight OEKO TEX Certified Down Duvet Insert made with 90% down, 10% feather and a cotton shell.
-The whole thing is OEKO TEX class 2 certified to be free of harmful textile processing chemicals.
+The whole thing is OEKO TEX certified to be free of harmful textile processing chemicals.
 The down is also certified to be humane and the entire thing is washable.
 Perfect if you’re buying one of their linen duvet covers, or on its own.

 Pure Down